aiidateam/aiida-core/docs/source/reference/command_line.rst

       --help  Show this message and exit.

     Commands:
-      configure  Configure the Authinfo details for a computer (and user). delete     Delete a computer.
+      configure  Configure the authentication info for a computer and user. delete     Delete a computer.
-      disable    Disable the computer for the given user. duplicate  Duplicate a computer allowing to change some parameters. enable     Enable the computer for the given user. list       List all available computers.
+      disable    Disable the computer for the given user. duplicate  Duplicate a computer allowing to change some parameters. enable     Enable the computer for the given user. export     Export the setup or configuration of a computer. list       List all available computers.
       relabel    Relabel a computer.
       setup      Create a new computer.